 A 2011 grand jury report led the Philadelphia district attorney’s office to criminally charge four Philadelphia priests and a parochial school teacher with raping and assaulting boys in their care, while Lynn was accused of allowing the abusive priests to have access to children.

 “This behavior will not be tolerated – ultimately they will be judged by a higher authority,” Williams said in February 2011 following the release of the grand jury report.
 “We want to ensure that all victims of abuse can call us directly and don’t have to filter their story with anyone else.”

 Also watching Thursday’s proceedings was Barbara Blaine, president and founder of the Survivor’s Network of those Abused by Priests (SNAP).
 She said the trial is a game-changer.

 “It’s overwhelming and heartbreaking that so many children had to experience such torture and horrors when it could have been stopped and should have been stopped,” Blaine said.
 “Because of this case, I think children are safer in Philadelphia.”

-The trial represents the first time that U.S. prosecutors have charged not just the priests who allegedly committed the abuses, but an official -- Lynn -- who stands accused of failing to stop the assaults.
+The trial marks the first time U.S. prosecutors have charged not just the priests who allegedly committed the abuses, but an official – Lynn – who stands accused of failing to stop the assaults.

-A gag order barring all parties involved in the criminal case from talking to the media imposed by a Philadelphia judge remains in effect.
+A gag order bars all parties involved in the criminal case from talking to the media.